foliovision/fv-wordpress-flowplayer/README.md

 FV Player supports all modern mobile devices (Android 5+, iOS 12+, most features work back to iOS 7) and is fully responsive.

-FV Player is completely open source with no playback restrictions or watermarks.

-The original HLS player codebase was Flowplayer 3,5,6,7.
-Since FV Player 8, we maintain the js codebase ourselves.
-Feel free to [download the core source code](https://github.com/foliovision/freedom-video-player) and/or contribute code yourself.

 * Automatically saves visitors position in a video to allow them to continue in the same place when they return to your site
 * Built in video plays stats
 * Advanced playlists
 * Video integrity checks for admins
 * Supports Amazon S3, Cloudfront and other CDN’s
 * Built-in social sharing (email, Facebook, Twitter)
-* Full integration with the Coconut.co video encoding service – https://foliovision.com/downloads/fv-player-coconut
+* Full integration with the [Coconut.co video encoding service](https://foliovision.com/downloads/fv-player-coconut)

+FV Player is completely open source with no playback restrictions or watermarks.
+The original HLS player codebase was Flowplayer 3,5,6,7.
+Since FV Player 8, we maintain the js codebase ourselves.
+Feel free to [download the core source code](https://github.com/foliovision/freedom-video-player) and/or contribute code yourself.

 **Support**